mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

     Krita saves the current image in its memory to a defined place on the hard-drive.
 If the image hadn't been saved before, Krita will ask you where to save it.
-Save As
+Save As...
     Make a copy of your current file by saving it with a different name.
     Krita will switch to the newly made file as its active document.
-Open
+Open...
     Open a saved file.
 Fairly straightforward.
-Export
+Export...
     Save a file to a new location without actively opening it.
 Useful for when you are working on a layered file, but only need to save a flattened version of it to a certain location.
-Open Existing Document As Untitled Document
+Open Existing Document as Untitled Document...
     This is a bit of an odd one, but it opens a file, and forgets where you saved it to, so that when pressing 'save' it asks you where to save it.
 This is also called 'import' in other programs.
 Create Copy from Current Image
     Makes a new copy of the current image.
-Similar to Open Existing Document As Untitled Document, but then with already opened files.
+Similar to :menuselection:`Open Existing Document as Untitled Document...`, but then with already opened files.
 Save Incremental Version
     Saves the current image as 'filename'\_XXX.kra and switches the current document to it.